-Romania: Five-year investment plan for energy companies8.
-June 2020. / SEE Energy News
+Romania: Five-year investment plan for energy companies, SEE Energy News

 Most state-owned energy companies have already fulfilled the order, according to which they have to approve their 5-year investment plan in line with the EU Green Deal by 15 June, envisaging over 12 billion euros in investments in the next five years, Romanian Minister of Economy and Energy Virgil Popescu said.